John Clayton Allen: Personal life

 Allen married Abbie Stapleford in 1881; they had a son, Ralph, and she died in 1899.
 He remarried, to Dora Durell, in 1902; they had two more sons, John and Theodore.
 Allen died in Monmouth, Illinois, in 1939.
 He was buried in Vermont Cemetery, Vermont, Illinois.
 His grandson Johnny Allen was a professional American football player, with the Washington Redskins from 1955 to 1958.
 Another grandson and namesake, John Clayton Allen III, was a child actor and a federal official in the Department of Health and Human Services.

+On April 7, 1904, Allen was elected as a 2nd Class Companion of the Illinois Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS) by right of his father's service in the Civil War.
+He became a Companion of the 1st Class upon the death of his father.
+He was assigned MOLLUS insignia number 14,225.